schultzm/entrez_direct_tut/README.md

 #make it executable
 chmod +x xtract.Linux

-#To get help on xtract do:
-~/xtract.Linux -help
-#or
-./pathtoxtract/xtract.version -help
-#for linux this would be
-./xtract.Linux -help
-#or if you add it to your path, or put it somewhere that is in your path, for example in ~/.local/bin/ just do:
+#Add it to your path, or put it somewhere that is in your path, for example in ~/.local/bin/ so that you can get help by doing:
 xtract.Linux -help
 ```